hizneway/atat/docs/SAMLIDP.md

 # SAML IdP Setup and Info

 We are going to use SAML to authenticate users.
-Until we have an official Identity Provider, we will be using a self-hosted on in our Azure region.
+Until we have an official Identity Provider, we will be using a self-hosted one in our Azure region.
 This document will talk about how to set that up.

 The official Azure guide for this process can be found here: https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-saml-sso-configure-api